jurgenhaas/ansible-plugin-serverdensity/README.md

 Ansible plugin for ServerDensity
 ================================

-This is an Ansible[1] plugin to manage your Ansible inventory over at Server Density[2].
-It uses the APIs from ServerDensity[3] and from Ansible[4].
+This is an [Ansible] plugin to manage your Ansible inventory over at [Server Density].
+It uses the [ServerDensity API] and the [Ansible API].

 ##Features##